jperkin/www.perkin.org.uk/_posts/2013-11-21-mdb-support-for-go.markdown

 executed.
 This may lead you to think that stack traces will simply work, as there is no dynamic runtime stuff going on.
 Well, let's see.

-Let's start with a comparitive program to the one above, written in Go.
+Let's start with a comparative program to the one above, written in Go.

 {% highlight go %}
 package main